Outdoor Wellness: How Sunlight & Nature Boost Sleep, Immunity & Kids’ Growth

 Ways to make spending time outdoors:

-- Put the rules in place that do not allow the use of phones or tablets outdoors.
+• Put the rules not to allow the use of phones or tablets during outdoors.

-- Try to get out just for 10 minutes; spending that little time outside matters.
+• Try to get out just for 10 minutes; spending that small time outside matters.

-- Understand that perfection is not what outdoor wellness.
+• Understand that perfection is not about outdoor wellness, but consistency is the key.

 Learning in the open-air environments Education:

-Not only does play outside increase well-being, but it also gives children an opportunity to learn something:
+Not only the play outside increase well-being, but it also gives children an opportunity to learn something:

 Children learn better and remember lessons more when they use natural methods than when they are taught in a classroom.